quangd42/golox/README.md

 go run github.com/quangd42/golox
 ```

-See `/scripts/tests/` for a few tests scripts.
+See `/scripts/tests/` for more script examples.